TubaAdrienn/SZFM_2020_2_Softies/system_design.md

 * R06 - Tic-Tac-Toe has an AI or a 2 people version

 ## Functional Design

-* Main page: 4 games, Game Arcade Caption, Exit.
+* Main page:
+    * Title: Games Arcade Caption as a title.

+    * Games: 4 games with little clickable child friendly picture.

+    * Exit button: Clicking this button, the user will exits the application.

+* Rules page:
+    * Name bar: Add name option, where users are able to type their playername.

-* Rules page: Add name option, Rules about the games, Little pictures.
+    * Rules display place: Rules about the games.

-* 2048: 4x4 display place; Best score; Current score; New game button; Back to menu.
-* Snake: Snakey display; Best score; Current score; Back to menu button.
-* Tic-Tac-Toe: Vs AI, 1v1 option buttons; 3x3 display place; Back to menu button.
-* Mastermind: Color buttons; Back to menu button; Back, Submit, Finish function buttons; Display of guessed colors; High score; Current score.
+    * Little pictures: Literally little pictures.

+* 2048:
+    * 4x4 place: Display the current gameplay.

+    * Best score: Display the score from data base, which is the best score in all time.

+    * Current score: Display the score from currently on going game.

+    * New game button: Clicking this button, the user start a new game.

+    * Back to menu button: Clicking this button, the user will direct back to main page.

+* Snake:
+    * Snake display palce: Display the snake and the apple, as well the snake moving space.

+    * Best score: Display the score from data base, which is the best score in all time.

+    * Current score: Display the score from currently on going game.

+    * Back to menu button: Clicking this button, the user will direct back to main page.

+* Tic-Tac-Toe:
+    * Vs AI button: Clicking this button, the user will play against Artificial Intelligence.

+    * 1v1 button: Clicking this button, the user will play against an another player.

+    * 3x3 display place: Display the current gameplay.

+    * Back to menu button: Clicking this button, the user will direct back to main page.

+* Mastermind:
+    * Color buttons: Clicking these buttons, add given color which is on the button.

+    * Back to menu button: Clicking this button, the user will direct back to main page.

+    * Back button: Function button, delete last guessed color (if we don't click on submit yet in this line).

+    * Submit button: Function button, which is submitted the player guess.

+    * New game button: Clicking this button, the user start a new game.

+    * Guessed colors: Display of guessed colors.

+    * High score: Display the score from data base, which is the best score in all time.

+    * Current score: Display the score from currently on going game.

+    * Info box: Display warnings, infos for player.

 ## Physical Environment